vivainio/dtolator/README.md

 - **`simple-sample.json`** - Basic example with User schema (great for learning)
 - **`full-sample.json`** - Comprehensive e-commerce API with Users, Products, Orders, and multiple endpoints (real-world example)

+All generated output samples from these specifications are available in the [output-samples/](output-samples/) directory for reference.

 ### Sample OpenAPI Schema

 ```json